 WARNING: The following contains a RANT.
 I hereby tender my apologies to all the might be otherwise offended.

 I just finished watching “The Tudors” on Video on Demand.
-In addition to really wishing that the love of my life knew more about 16th century history, I spent even more time constraining myself from yelling back at the telly about the very pretty to look at, but oh so horribly wrong costuming […like the TV could do anything about it.]
-Dudes, you do not spend half of your adult life getting paid by people to research and make and oh yes, beta testing patterns for Reconstructing History and not end up without learning a thing or two about Tudor and Elizabethan clothing.
+In addition to really wishing that the love of my life knew more about 16th-century history, I spent even more time constraining myself from yelling back at the telly about the very pretty to look at, but oh so horribly wrong costuming […like the TV could do anything about it.]
+Dudes, you do not spend half of your adult life getting paid by people to research and make and, oh yes, beta testing patterns for Reconstructing History and not end up without learning a thing or two about Tudor and Elizabethan clothing.

 I ask the somewhat rhetorical question:

-How it is possible that with the plethora of readily available resources of books, innumerable portraits and bona fide professional Tudor and Elizabethan costumers who have meticulously produced patterns from extant garments which they sell on the freakin’ Internet no less (Ninya Mikhaila and Jane Malcolm-Davies, authors of The Tudor Tailor and renowned English Tudor era costumers and Kass McGann of Reconstructing History in the United States), that so many things could be so horribly wrong?
+How is it possible that with the plethora of readily available resources of books, innumerable portraits, and bona fide professional Tudor and Elizabethan costumers who have meticulously produced patterns from extant garments which they sell on the freakin’ Internet no less (Ninya Mikhaila and Jane Malcolm-Davies, authors of The Tudor Tailor and renowned English Tudor era costumers and Kass McGann of Reconstructing History in the United States), that so many things could be so horribly wrong?
 The answer lies within the costumer’s very own words: it was deliberate.

 To the costumer on this show, I commend you for your efforts of having to coordinate such a volume of work, but it stops there.

 I watched your interview on Showtime’s website.
-I fully understand your desire and felt need to make the clothing accessible to the modern viewer.
+I fully understand your desire and felt the need to make the clothing accessible to the modern viewer.
 I really do.
-I did Renaissance Faire costumes for performers for nearly 25 years and yes, certain concessions were made to help convey a sense of class structure to help the average Faire goer distinguish between peasant, middle class and nobility.
+I did Renaissance Faire costumes for performers for nearly 25 years, and yes, certain concessions were made to help convey a sense of class structure to help the average Faire goer distinguish between peasant, middle class, and nobility.
 And yes, other concessions were and are still being made because of the climatic differences between 16th century England and 21st century United States, specifically southern California.

-However, because so many of us have grown up on our local Faires, and have seen the multiple Oscar winning “Shakespeare in Love” innumerable times, and have seen both “Elizabeth” movies (both not without their faults, but still brilliantly done), and will be seeing “The Other Bolyen Girl” shortly as well as numerous other 16th period pieces: this era of clothing is not new to us.
-Early Tudor attire might seem a bit odd with its strange sleeves and ladies’ hats that look more like bird houses than hats, but still….
+However, because so many of us have grown up on our local Faires, have seen the multiple Oscar-winning “Shakespeare in Love” innumerable times, and have seen both “Elizabeth” movies (both not without their faults, but still brilliantly done), and will be seeing “The Other Boleyn Girl” shortly as well as numerous other 16th period pieces: this era of clothing is not new to us.
+Early Tudor attire might seem a bit odd with its strange sleeves and ladies’ hats that look more like birdhouses than hats, but still….

 Yes, I agree that the King and his nobles were the equivalent of rock stars in their day and that their clothing would and should reflect that.
 No argument there.
 What I take issue with is: